lewishenson/FluentCineworld/README.md

 Fluent C# API for obtaining Cineworld listings.

-Two methods are supported - using the Cineworld syndication feed (default behaviour) or scraping the Cineworld site.
+Two approaches are supported - using the Cineworld syndication feed (default behaviour) or scraping the Cineworld site.

 The API uses the fluid builder pattern so the below examples can be combined.